woocommerce/woocommerce-subscriptions-importer-exporter/tests/README.md

 Tests are automatically run with [Travis-CI](https://travis-ci.org) for each pull request.

-## Code Coverage

-Code coverage is available on [Codecov](https://codecov.io/) which receives updated data from Travis builds.

 ## Using Grunt to run the Tests

 1) Install [Node.js / NPM](https://nodejs.org/) and [Grunt](http://gruntjs.com/getting-started) by following the standard installation instructions.